There is a myth going around that technical people should never become Product Owners. During the Winter 2016, one local

 Product Owner might be tempted to care first about the technology and not about the users needs, a good technical

-Product Owner should still cares about the business itself first.
+Product Owner should still care about the business itself first.

 Understanding the technology usually helps understanding the trade-off better, and therefore generate a better Return-Of-Investment.